OmenApps/django-directed/docs/usage.md

 Within a Django project utilizing django-directed the graph, edges, and nodes are represented as distinct concrete models, and multiple types of graphs can be built within the same project.
 These three work together to provide a consolidated API for working with graphs.

-- a Graph model (extended from AbstractGraph)
+- a Graph model (extended from BaseGraph and then AbstractGraph)
-- an Edge model (extended from AbstractEdge)
+- an Edge model (extended from BaseEdge and then AbstractEdge)
-- a Node model (extended from AbstractNode)
+- a Node model (extended from BaseNode and then AbstractNode)

 ```{mermaid}
 erDiagram